To kill a matinee: Harper Lee's estate sues over Aaron Sorkin adaptation

 Amid the controversy, Jonathan Zavin, a lawyer representing Rudinplay, told The Associated Press on Thursday that plans for the production were still on schedule "to the best of my knowledge."

-Sorkin's script "is a faithful adaptation of a singular novel which has been crafted well within the constraints of the signed agreement," Zavin said in a separate a statement.
+A spokesperson for Rudinplay said Sorkin's script "is a faithful adaptation of a singular novel which has been crafted well within the constraints of the signed agreement," calling the suit "an unfortunate step in a situation where there is simply artistic disagreement over the creation of a potential adaptation that Ms. Lee herself wanted to see produced."